whitecube/nova-page/README.md

 Ever wanted to expose static content of an "About" page as editable fields in your app's administration without having to create specific models & migrations?
 Using this package, you'll be able to do so.
 By default, it will store the content in JSON files in the application's `resources/lang` directory, making them available for version control.

-This package adds basic **flat-file CMS features** to Laravel Nova in a breeze using template configurations as it were administrable Laravel Models, meaning it allows the usage of all the available Laravel Nova fields and tools.
+This package adds basic **flat-file CMS features** to Laravel Nova in a breeze using template configurations as if it were administrable Laravel Models, meaning it allows the usage of all the available Laravel Nova fields and tools.

 ## Installation

-In your terminal type : `composer require whitecube/nova-page` and provide "dev-master" as the version of the package.
+In your terminal, type : `composer require whitecube/nova-page` and provide "dev-master" as the version of the package.
 Or open up composer.json and add the following line under `require`:

 ```json
     {